 How Many Nursing Home Infections Occur in the U.S. Every Year?

-Approximately 1.5 million elderly Americans live in nursing homes across the nation.
-Unfortunately, these elderly nursing home residents suffer from about 2 million infections every single year according to a 2012 study.
-The number of infectious outbreaks in nursing homes have significantly increased over the last decade.
-With the current prediction that more than 5 million elderly Americans will need nursing home care by the time 2030 rolls around, the amount of infections are expected to increase further.
+Infectious outbreaks in nursing homes have significantly increased over the last decade.
+With the current prediction that more than 5 million elderly Americans will need nursing home care by the time 2030 rolls around, the number of infections is expected to increase further.

 Common Types of Infections in Nursing Homes